Learn

 • The Beacon of Freedom statue was produced in Denver, Colorado and transported to North Carolina on two 55-foot flatbed trucks.

-Friends of North Carolina Freedom Park was formed to collaborate with the African American Heritage Commission in promotion of the park statewide with a focus on school groups.
+The Friends of North Carolina Freedom Park Board was formed to secure the legacy of The Park and to collaborate with the North Carolina African American Heritage Commission in promotion of the park statewide with a focus on school groups.